-In this, our second of six blog posts exploring the validity of the resurrection of Christ, we invite you to consider the factual, historical evidence that gives believers certainty that Jesus did rise from the dead, just as He promised!
-If you missed our intro blog post, catch it here.
+In this blog post exploring the validity of the resurrection of Christ, we invite you to consider the factual, historical evidence that gives believers certainty that Jesus did rise from the dead, just as He promised!

-This week we look at the crucifixion details of Jesus’ torture and death.
+Let’s look at the crucifixion details of Jesus’ torture and death.
 Is it possible, as some assert, that Jesus wasn’t really dead when His body was removed from the cross?
-Tweet

-No, it’s not possible.
-And we can know this with certainty for several reasons.
+No, and we can know this with certainty for several reasons.

 Second: The Jewish leaders were well aware that Jesus had predicted His own resurrection.
 Fearing that His followers might take extraordinary measures to make it appear that Jesus’ claims proved true, they took equally extraordinary precautions to ensure that Jesus died.
 They then had His body sealed in a tomb under heavy Roman guard.